 African American, Latino, Asian, Native Indian and Pacific Islander communities often have an inadequate understanding of the root causes of skin diseases that commonly affect them.
 Furthermore, they often face numerous challenges in their attempts to find information about these diseases.
 Many individuals of color adhere to misconceptions about the causes and potential cures for these diseases, and spend considerable financial resources on ineffectual non-prescription, folk, or home therapies.

 The Skin of Color Society was established in 2004 by Susan C. Taylor, M.D.
-It’s purpose is to promote awareness of and excellence within the area of special interest of dermatology – skin of color.
+Its purpose is to promote awareness of, and excellence within, skin of color dermatology.
 The Society is committed to the education of health care providers and the general public on dermatologic health issues related to skin of color.
 The Society supports research and other activities that impact individuals with skin of color.
 Partnerships with dermatologists from the national and international communities, professional medical organizations, and community, corporate and industry groups will ensure our success in serving all individuals with skin of color.
 We invite you to join us in this important endeavor.